 It unites diverse stakeholders, including international donors, institutions, local and regional governments, international bodies, the private sector, and civil society.
-It enhances Sustainable Land Management (SLM) through:
+It enhances SLM through:

-Contributing to the MDTF is a strategic way to support global, regional, national, and local SLM initiatives and activities.
-Donors can provide financial resources that are managed transparently and efficiently by the UN Trust Fund Manager.
+Contributing to the MDBF is a strategic way to support global, regional, national, and local SLM initiatives and activities.
+Donors can provide financial resources that are managed transparently and efficiently by the UNCCD Basket Fund Manager.
 To discuss a contribution, contact the WOCAT Secretariat (wocat.cde@unibe.ch) for detailed guidelines and partnership opportunities, ensuring your investment drives impactful and sustainable land management solutions worldwide.

-The MDTF is planned to be hosted by the UNCCD Secretariat, which will take financial accountability for the MDTF funds.
+The MDBF is hosted by the UNCCD Secretariat, which takes financial accountability for the MDBF funds.
 The governance arrangement ensures efficient decision-making and oversight, with streamlined allocation processes and clear lines of accountability.
 These arrangements are based on the principles of inclusiveness, transparency, accountability, and consensus-based decisions.

-The MDTF activities are governed by a Steering Committee comprising WOCAT Consortium Partners and selected WOCAT Organizational Members.
+The MDBF activities are governed by a Steering Committee comprising WOCAT Consortium Partners and selected WOCAT Organizational Members.
 This committee is supported by the WOCAT Global Executive Team and the WOCAT Secretariat.

 The allocation of funds ensures a balanced distribution across four key categories, focusing on global and regional activities, innovation, and necessary administrative support: